RomanSword/production_project/README.md

 ### How to install
 From root dir do in terminal:

-    - Will install all needed node modules
+    - Install all needed node modules
-    $ yarn install
+    $ yarn

 ### How to launch locally
 From root dir do in terminal:

     - Launch backend on Json-Server
     $ yarn serve:jsonServer

     - Launch frontend on webpack
     $ yarn serve:dev

+    - Launch frontend and backend at once
+    $ yarn serve

 Optionally you can do:

     - Launch Storybook
     $ yarn storybook:dev